kwoeser/books/README.md

-Works but needs to be updated to store images of books Need MySQL downloaded
+Works but needs to be updated to store images of books.
+Needs MySQL downloaded

 # Created backend
 1. npm init -y